ivandokov/depy/readme.md

 ```bash
 .depyignore
 ```
-This file holds list of files and folders which will be excluded from the deploying process.
+This is an optional file that holds list of files and folders which will be excluded from the deploying process.
 They will not be uploaded to the server.
 **Important** - the supported patterns can be found in zip documentation at https://linux.die.net/man/1/zip for `--exclude` argument.
 The regex matching is a tricky and we suggest using `depy pack-list` to see which files will be packed for the release.

 ## Usage